Atomic bombings of Hiroshima and Nagasaki: Choice of targets

-Extant sources show that while Stimson was personally familiar with Kyoto, this was the result of a visit decades after his marriage, not because he honeymooned there.
+Extant sources show that while Stimson was personally familiar with Kyoto, this was the result of a visit decades after his marriage when he was governor-general of the Philippines, not because he honeymooned there.
 On 30 May, Stimson asked Groves to remove Kyoto from the target list due to its historical, religious and cultural significance, but Groves pointed to its military and industrial significance.
 Stimson then approached President Harry S. Truman about the matter.
 Truman agreed with Stimson, and Kyoto was temporarily removed from the target list.
 Groves attempted to restore Kyoto to the target list in July, but Stimson remained adamant.
 On 25 July, Nagasaki was put on the target list in place of Kyoto.
 It was a major military port, one of Japan's largest shipbuilding and repair centers, and an important producer of naval ordnance.

 Proposed demonstration

 In early May 1945, the Interim Committee was created by Stimson at the urging of leaders of the Manhattan Project and with the approval of Truman to advise on matters pertaining to nuclear technology.
 They agreed that the atomic bomb was to be used (1) against Japan at the earliest opportunity, (2) without special warning, and (3) on a "dual target" of military installation surrounded by other buildings susceptible to damage.

 During the meetings on 31 May and 1 June, scientist Ernest Lawrence had suggested giving the Japanese a non-combat demonstration.
 Arthur Compton later recalled that:

 It was evident that everyone would suspect trickery.
 If a bomb were exploded in Japan with previous notice, the Japanese air power was still adequate to give serious interference.
 An atomic bomb was an intricate device, still in the developmental stage.
 Its operation would be far from routine.
 If during the final adjustments of the bomb the Japanese defenders should attack, a faulty move might easily result in some kind of failure.
 Such an end to an advertised demonstration of power would be much worse than if the attempt had not been made.
 It was now evident that when the time came for the bombs to be used we should have only one of them available, followed afterwards by others at all-too-long intervals.
 We could not afford the chance that one of them might be a dud.
 If the test were made on some neutral territory, it was hard to believe that Japan's determined and fanatical military men would be impressed.
 If such an open test were made first and failed to bring surrender, the chance would be gone to give the shock of surprise that proved so effective.
 On the contrary, it would make the Japanese ready to interfere with an atomic attack if they could.
 Though the possibility of a demonstration that would not destroy human lives was attractive, no one could suggest a way in which it could be made so convincing that it would be likely to stop the war.